Guderian2nd/TrueHistoryAI/AI Rules.md

-IF QuestReward is UltimateWeaponRsrc THEN AcceptQuest is VeryHigh IF QuestReward is MilitarySpecRsrc THEN AcceptQuest is High IF QuestDisplay is DisplayPeriodLow THEN
-IF QuestDue is DueLow THEN
+IF QuestReward is UltimateWeaponRsrc THEN AcceptQuest is VeryHigh IF QuestReward is MilitarySpecRsrc THEN AcceptQuest is High IF QuestDisplay is DisplayPeriodLow THEN AcceptQuest is Medium IF QuestDue is DueLow THEN AcceptQuest is High
 IF QuestReward is Gold/Labor/Happy/Tech THEN
 IF QuestReward is Goldbuff/Laborbuff/Happybuff/Techbuff THEN

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA1OTIyOTY2N119
+eyJoaXN0b3J5IjpbLTQyMzc1NjIxMl19
 -->